GModal/pd2jack/README.md

 ![synths.pd pic](resource/pd2j_synths2.png)

-See the "MIDI ports" section below for an explaination of this patch...
+See the "MIDI ports" section below for an explanation of this patch...

 ### Startup Options